Gary Gilmore (baseball)

-Gary R. Gilmore is an American college baseball coach who is currently the head coach of the Coastal Carolina Chanticleers.
-He has held the position since the start of the 1996 season.
-Coastal Carolina has qualified for 17 NCAA Tournaments, most recently in 2022.
-In 2016, the team made its first appearance in the College World Series and won the 2016 NCAA National Championship.
+Gary R. Gilmore is an American college baseball coach who was the head coach of the Coastal Carolina Chanticleers.
+He coached the team from 1996 through 2024.
+Under Gilmore, Coastal Carolina qualified for 19 NCAA tournaments, most recently in 2024.
+In 2016, the team made its first appearance in the College World Series and won the NCAA title.
+He was elected to the ABCA Hall of Fame in 2022.

 Playing and scouting careers

 A native of Franklin County, Virginia, Gilmore played two seasons (1979–1980) of baseball at Coastal Carolina.
 A center fielder, Gilmore had a .353 career batting average.
 He also played minor league baseball in the Philadelphia Phillies organization for a short time.

 In the early 1980s, Gilmore served as a scout for both the Seattle Mariners and Cleveland Indians.
 In 1982, Gilmore became a physical education teacher at Deep Creek Elementary School in Georgetown County, South Carolina.
 He later joined Pleasant Hill High School as an assistant baseball coach in the spring of 1983.
 Following the retirement of the head coach, Pleasant Hill promoted Gilmore to head coach for the 1984 season.